BatoulDf18/Bikestore-Data-analysis/README.md

 ## Data Source

-The data used in this project comes from [describe your data source, e.g., "a BikeStore database containing sales, inventory, and customer information from 2018 to 2022"].
+The data used in this project comes from [ "a BikeStore database production and sales  information from 2016 to 2018"].

 ## Analysis Process

 1. **SQL Server Query**:
    - Wrote and executed a complex query to extract relevant data from the BikeStore database.
-   - [Briefly describe what your query does, e.g., "The query joins multiple tables to compile sales data, customer information, and product details."]

 2. **Excel Analysis**:
    - Imported the SQL query results into Excel.
-   - Created pivot tables to analyze [mention what you analyzed, e.g., "sales by region, product category performance, seasonal trends"].
+   - Created pivot tables to analyze revenu .
    - Developed a dashboard in Excel to visualize key metrics.

 3. **Tableau Visualization**: